Maths Mutt HOME

 The number of days taken to dig a ditch is inversely proportional to the number of men digging.

-If it takes 4 days for 10 men to dig a trench, how long will it take 8 men to dig the trench ?
+If it takes 4 days for 10 men to dig a trench, how long will it take 8 men?

 It takes 8 men 5 days.